 The problem with doing so is that voicemail can be kind of clunky at times.
 Because voice messages are not as easy to access as more modern electronic communication, like email, voicemails can be very easily overlooked.

-VoIP phone systems can come with a really useful capability that allows office managers, assistants, and receptionists to transfer and move voicemails from one mailbox to another with a simple click of the mouse.
+VoIP for doctors’ offices can come with a really useful capability that allows office managers, assistants, and receptionists to transfer and move voicemails from one mailbox to another with a simple click of the mouse.
 This is all part of web-based portals found on newer phone systems that make using the phones’ more “complex” features essentially as simple as browsing a website.

 Not only are voicemails easy to move around, but they’re also easier for doctors to check and keep track of with a VoIP phone system.